craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 My parents scraped together enough money to send me and my brother to America when I was 9 and my brother was 12.
 They sent us to live with our Uncle, who emigrated some years ago, I was too young to remember the day.

 I volunteered at the beginning of the civil war.
 I did not want my brother to fight alone.
+I am a Private.

 I fell in love.
 We were together for some time before the war started, in secret of course, and she promised to wait for my return.